 Even if you are wearing sunscreen, it’s a good idea to always pack and wear a good pair of UV protection sunglasses.
 When you are out in the bright sun, the delicate skin around your eyes can become damaged from squinting.

-The air quality in your vacation destination may be very different than what you are used to.
+The air quality in your vacation destination may be very different from what you are used to.
 Pollution, traffic and grime from exploring the scenery can linger on your skin after a day out touring.

 Water, water and more water is the best way to keep your body and your skin hydrated.
 Vacations are often active adventures that require you to be at your best.
 Always carry bottled water with you when you are heading out from your hotel.